About the program

 - attract and recruit new personal care workers (PCWs) to the sector through:

-- promotional activities to raise awareness of career opportunities in the sector
+- awareness raising of career opportunities in the sector

 - screening potential workers for the right skills and attributes